jaisidhsingh/tiny-recursive-mamba/README.md

 This codebase tries to experiment with SSM layers for recursive reasoning on tasks like ARC-AGI.
 Note that we don't experiment with the ARC task but instead use Sudoku-Extreme due to computational constraints.

+## Disclaimers

+- For ease of implementation, we do not used optimised cuda kernels for the SSM that one might find in the `mamba-ssm` package.
+SSM implementation focuses of minimalism, the ability to test and iterate fast, and readability.

+- We use `torch.optim.AdamW` to train the model instead of `AdamATan2` due to installation difficulties.

 ### How TRM works

 <p align="center">